hardiksa/torqueOLD/docs/validators/setup/run_validator.md

 evmosd query tendermint-validator-set | grep "$(evmosd tendermint show-address)"
 ```

-You should now see your validator in one of Evmos explorers.
+You should now see your validator in one of Torque explorers.
 You are looking for the `bech32` encoded `address` in the `~/.evmosd/config/priv_validator.json` file.

 ::: warning Note
 To be in the validator set, you need to have more total voting power than the 100th validator.